Strong-AI-Lab/Logical-Reasoning-Reading-Comprehension-ReClor/README.md

 1. Our **#6** submission code is the `run_roberta_large_mnli.sh` which located in the `scripts` folder.
 You can run it directly.

 ### Finetune a RoBERTa-large-mnli by yourself
-1. Before you run the code, you need to download the MNLI folder from the Google drive link and put it under the MNLI folder.
+1. Before you run the code, you need to download the MNLI folder from the Google drive link and put it under the MNLI folder and `pip install -r requirements.txt` to install all needed packages.

 2. Then you can run the `finetune.py`.